GLOBAL MARKETS-Stocks near highs, dollar drifts after Fed see hike "fairly soon"

 The pan-European STOXX 600 stocks index was

-percent fall in miner Rio Tinto and a fall of nearly 5
+Tuesday.
+A 4 percent fall in miner Rio Tinto and a fall

 MSCI's broadest index of Asia-Pacific shares outside Japan